25 of the Best Transplant Surgeons Near Me in North Carolina, US

 Duke Kidney/Pancreas Transplant Clinic - Clinic 2B/2C

 I am a transplant surgeon specializing in kidney transplants.
 Kidney transplantation is unique in surgery because you’re providing a cure for a disease.
 It’s very rewarding to see the patients succeed after surgery; the donors also make my practice very special.
 We can’t do a transplant without them providing this wonderful gift.
 Duke has been performing kidney transplants for 50+ years – since the very beginnings of the field.
 In fact, the process of how we match tissues for transplants was started at Duke.
 We’ve done thousands of kidney transplants here, so it’s great to be a part of a program with such a rich history.
 I’m also the chairman of the Department of Surgery and the surgeon-in-chief for the Duke University Health System, where we perform all types of transplants.
 Dr. Kirk is highly rated in 4 conditions, according to our data.
-His top areas of expertise are Malnutrition, Hepatic Ischemia, Infantile Neutropenia, Kidney Transplant, and Islet Cell Transplantation.
+His top areas of expertise are Malnutrition, Hepatic Ischemia, Non-Alcoholic Fatty Liver Disease, Kidney Transplant, and Islet Cell Transplantation.

 Duke Blood Cancer Center